Taking Care of Finances During Divorce

 Divorce on the horizon?

-Obviously, divorce is an emotionally charged time for you and your family.
-Because you’re juggling so many arrangements, you might decide to wait to work out financial details during your final divorce settlement.
+Divorce is an emotionally charged time.
+Because you’re juggling so many arrangements, you might be inclined to wait and work out financial details when your divorce is final.

-However, many divorce attorneys suggest thinking about how to divide your financial responsibilities as early as possible—particularly if you have shared debt.
+However, many divorce attorneys suggest looking at financial responsibilities as early as possible—particularly if you have shared debt.

-Most states allow you to settle debt issues between you.
-If you can’t come to an agreement and the court has to decide for you, the divorce can get very complex and expensive.
+Most states allow the parties to settle debt issues between themselves.
+If you can’t come to an agreement and the court has to decide for you, shared debts can add to the complexity and expense of getting divorced.

 Pay attention to your credit score and any joint credit cards.
 You may consider paying off or closing joint credit accounts before you divorce.
 One spouse may have a need to establish his or her own separate credit.
 Should you agree to stop using joint cards, or agree to allow limited usage, it’s important to keep tabs and make sure that the spouses are complying with that agreement.

 Your advisor can revisit your investment portfolio and do a cash-flow analysis to illustrate what you might draw as future income.
-Your advisor can also offer advice about which shared debts might be best for you to take on (or avoid) given the amount of risk with which you are comfortable.
+Your advisor may also be able to offer advice about which shared debts you can afford to take on (or in some cases, those that might be best for you to avoid).
+With your consent, he or she can provide useful information to other professionals, such as attorneys or mediators who can assist in these determinations and negotiations.

-The smartest way to begin reviewing your debts is to request a copy of your credit report so you can verify which liabilities are in your name.
-If your spouse is willing to share his or her credit report, that can help you get a full breakdown of all shared debts.
+One way to begin reviewing your debts is to request a copy of your credit report so you can verify which liabilities are in your name.
+If your spouse is willing to share his or her credit report, that can help you assemble a list of shared debts that need to be addressed, or long forgotten accounts that need to be formally closed.
 Your obligations might include a primary or vacation home mortgage, vehicle loans, credit cards and lines of credit, family business-related debt, and student loan debt.

-Once you have a full picture of your debts and assets, you can discuss dividing them.
+Once you have full picture concerning your debts and assets, you can discuss dividing them.